riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 In the `page-contents` spec above, we're describing the general items we expect to be present on the page.

 The `describe ("the todo...` line essentially just provides a header for the output of the tests.
-The text within the quotes can be anything but descriptive and consistent `describe` text is going to be helpful when reading the test output.
+The text within the quotes can be anything, but descriptive and consistent `describe` text is going to be helpful when reading the test output.

 Next we have 3 tests.
 Again the contents of the quoted text in the `it ("...` lines can be whatever descriptive text is appropriate.

 The `expect` lines are where we are actually testing the functionality of our application.
-We're using jQuery to grab elements off the page and comparing the retrieved elements with an expected value.
+We're using jQuery to grab elements off the page and comparing the retrieved elements with what we expect to see.

 So with the first test we're grabbing the page title and expecting it to equal `Todo List`.